cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 ## Import From Derivation (IFD) and Haskell

-A quick explanation of how IFD works is that you first create a Nix derivation that _outputs_ a `.nix` file.
-If you build the derivation, the `.nix` that is created will end up in the Nix store.
-Within the same run of Nix, you then _`import`_ this `.nix` file you just built.
+A quick explanation of IFD:

+1. You create a Nix derivation that _outputs_ a `.nix` file.
+2. You build this derivation, and the `.nix` file that is created end up in the Nix store (since it is a build output).
+3. Within the same run of Nix, you _`import`_ the `.nix` file from its path in the Nix store.

 If you would like to see a more detailed introduction to IFD, checkout the following two links: